-If the disc comes back out, check whether:
+If the disc comes back out, check to see if any of the following are true:

 - The disc is upside down.

 - It is dirty, scratched, or wet.

 - Too much moisture is in the air.
 (If there is, wait about one hour and try again.)